 Its major best-sellers include Faith Martin’s DI Hilary Greene books which sold well over a million copies in a single year during 2018.
 These books were originally published about 10-15 years ago and Joffe repackaged them with new series titles and ran very successful targeted marketing campaigns.

 Severn House was founded back in 1974 in the UK and established itself as a genre publisher supplying to public libraries, including large-print editions.
 It was bought in 2017 by independent publisher Canongate Books.

 Joffe Books has kicked off the partnership by republishing the first three books in Stella Cameron’s series set in the Cotswolds in the UK and featuring village sleuth Alex Duggins.
-Cameron is based in the North-west of the US and has written a wide range of novels.
+Cameron is based in Washington state in the North-west of the US and has written a wide range of novels.

 The trio republished by Joffe are doing well as they’re all in the top 200 sellers in the Kindle UK store.

 Judith Cutler has written more than 30 novels across a variety of series and her Kate Power books focus on a female police detective in Birmingham.

 Jasper Joffe says: ‘I have long admired Severn House and the quality and precision they bring to publishing, especially in crime fiction.
 Severn House has an excellent relationship with so many fantastic authors and I’m thrilled to have the opportunity to extend their reach to a whole new market.’

 Severn House publisher Kate Lyall Grant says: ‘Having watched Joffe Books closely for some time, I have been immensely impressed with Jasper and his team’s ability to hit the digital bestseller lists with long-established authors, particularly in the contemporary crime genre.